tedbergstrand/LuthierPrints/README.md

 # LuthierPrints
 3D Printable files for Luthiers and Guitar Repair Professionals

+If you click the STL file inside this repository, you can view the model directly in GitHub.

-I've included the Fusion 360 files for the models I could find.
+I've also included the Fusion 360 files for the models I could find.

+I seem to have misplaced some of my models/prints.
+I'll add them if I find them.

 ## License